 Once you’ve selected a workflow, you’ll be prompted to give your workflow run a name, as shown above.
 The default name is your name and today’s date, which you can overtype with your desired name.

-Once that’s done, click “Run” (or hit the enter key) and your workflow run will open up, ready to work on.
+Once that’s done, click “Run” (or hit your enter key) and your workflow run will open up, ready to work on.

 Learn more about naming your workflow runs.